Dubai: Working professionals spend up to Dh150,000 on evening MBA courses

 MBA Class of Symbiosis

-Working professionals in Dubai are spending up to Dh150,000 in executive MBA programme so as to enhance their qualifications while continuing to work.
+Working professionals in Dubai are spending up to Dh150,000 in executive MBA programmes so as to enhance their qualifications while continuing to work.

 Though these costs vary depending on the institution and programme details, various universities in the emirate have noted that the surge in demand for part-time MBA programmes is driven by mid-career individuals aiming to boost their skills, advance their current careers, or transition to new fields.

-Muhammed Rizwan, MBA Student Recruitment Supervisor Middlesex University Dubai, said, “In a dynamic city such as Dubai, professionals are increasingly recognising the advantage of acquiring ‘business-first’ degrees that offer substantial industry exposure and are taught by skilled faculty.
-Our programme delivers both, making it an ideal choice for professionals looking to stay ahead in a competitive market.”
+“In a dynamic city such as Dubai, professionals are increasingly recognising the advantage of acquiring ‘business-first’ degrees that offer substantial industry exposure and are taught by skilled faculty.
+Our programme delivers both, making it an ideal choice for professionals looking to stay ahead in a competitive market," said Muhammed Rizwan, MBA Student Recruitment Supervisor Middlesex University Dubai.

 Muhammed Rizwan